ASchwantes/geedataextract/README.md

 # **geedataextract**

 This package includes functions to download environmental and remote sensing data from Google Earth Engine, using the GEE python API.
 Environmental data can be extracted at the nearest pixel to a point or spatially averaged over pixels around a buffer from a point or within a polygon.
 Shapefiles of points or polygons must be [uploaded to GEE](https://developers.google.com/earth-engine/importing) in your [assets folder](https://code.earthengine.google.com/).
 Data tables will be automatically downloaded to your Google Drive.
-Functions exist for downloading environmental data related to land cover, topograpy, soil condition, climate, soil moisture (SMOS), and landsat & MODIS vegetation indices/products.
+Functions exist for downloading environmental data related to land cover, topography, soil condition, climate, soil moisture (SMOS), and Landsat & MODIS vegetation indices/products.
 A complete tutorial in jupyter notebooks can be found [here](https://www.pbgjam.org/products#Tutorials/).
 This package was developed under the support of the National Aeronautics and Space Administration's Advanced Information Systems Technology Program [(award number AIST-16-0052)](https://esto.nasa.gov/files/solicitations/AIST_16/ROSES2016_AIST_A41_awards.html#swenson) and the National Science Foundation [(award number 1754443)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1754443&HistoricalAwards=false).
 This package is still preliminary; we are constantly making updates and improvements.
 Please email me with any comments or suggestions at aschwantes@gmail.com.

 > suggested citation: Schwantes, Amanda M., Chase Nuñez.
 (2019). geeDataExtract.
 Python package version 0.0.1.